Fascia & Soffit Repair in Onslow County, NC

 Step 7

 With new fascia in place, the gutter system is reinstalled with upgraded hardware and verified pitch.
-This is also the opportunity to correct any drainage problems — pooling water, overflowing corners, or undersized downspouts — that contributed to the original fascia failure.
+This is also the time to fix any drainage problems (pooling water, overflowing corners, or undersized downspouts) that contributed to the original fascia failure.

 • Gutter Pitch Recalibration to Downspouts: Resetting the gutter slope at a minimum 1/16 inch per foot toward each outlet, ensuring positive drainage and eliminating standing water that overflows and re-saturates the new fascia.